mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ### Updates

 When the user receives their device, they can use it normally without being prompted for a license key.
-They only get prompted to enter a license key after a year of usage.
+They only get prompted to enter a license key when they try to update.

 ### Renewing

-When the user's license expires, they can continue using TinyPilot Pro software.
-If they

-We send them a friendly email saying that their license is expiring.
+When the user's license expires, we send them a friendly email saying that their license is expiring.
 Depending on how they're set up, we either tell them that they're enrolled in auto-renew or that their access to updates will stop in two weeks.

 If they choose not to renew, they can continue using all of TinyPilot Pro's features, but they won't be able to download updates, and they won't be eligible for private customer support.